greggubben/PhoneHomeBusyBox/PhoneHomeLib/README.md

 ### State

-Each puzzle manages their state shares that state with the **Control Module**.
+Each puzzle manages their state and shares that state with the **Control Module**.
 The following describes each of the puzzle module states:

 - **Starting** state indicates the module has performed the setup functions and is waiting for the **Control Module** to acknowledge its presence.
 - **Ready** state indicates the puzzle is ready to play.
 This state occurs after the **Control Module** has acknowledged the module's presence and the module performed the self checks.